itsfranhere/OneTweet/README.md

 The brief:

-1.Choose a tweet (short text of up to 140 characters).
+1. Choose a tweet (short text of up to 140 characters).

 2. Use your chosen tweet to create a poster.
 Your poster must follow these rules: